 Full registration: £3500

 Join us as a PhD researcher and you’ll be joining a group of passionate leading researchers who are experts in their fields.
-All our research-active staff are dedicated to producing relevant and significant solutions that can be applied in the real world.
+Our research-active staff are dedicated to producing relevant and significant outcomes and solutions that can be applied in the real-world.

 Our four research centres are at the heart of knowledge generation in our business school.
 All centres welcome PhD researchers to join their community and work alongside academics on the latest research developments.
-Visit our centre pages to learn more about available PhD opportunities:
+Visit our centre pages to learn more about the PhD opportunities available:

-A PhD research degree is an excellent way to progress your business or management career or pursue a career in academia.
-Your research topic and thesis can focus on an issue close to your own interests, your employer’s or industry’s.
-Plus, you can opt to study part-time or full-time with study solutions to fit your needs so you can make your programme work for you.
+A PhD research degree an excellent way to progress your business or management career, or pursue a career in academia.
+With a study solution to fit your needs, you can opt to study part-time or full-time and can focus your thesis on an issue close to you, your employer or industry.

-Thanks to our international reputation and the comprehensive research training and development we provide, we’re a compelling option if you want to pursue an academic career.
-Modules include academic writing and publishing, compiling research bids, conference presentation, research methods and management, networking and team working.
+Thanks to our international reputation and the comprehensive research training and development we provide, we’re an equally compelling option if you want to pursue an academic career.
+This includes modules in academic writing and publishing, compiling research bids, conference presentation, research methods and management, networking and team working.